 Computer Vision Syndrome is characterized by neck pain, blurry vision, stiff shoulders, headache and watery eyes when working in front of a computer screen.
 The symptoms are typically due to posture, dry eyes, eye muscle coordination and poorly corrected vision.

 Since computer monitors are typically 20 to 26 inches from your eyes, your regular glasses may not be the best option for computer work.
 This distance range is considered intermediate – closer than what you use to drive a car but farther away than what you use to read.
 Special lens designs for computer work provide you with a larger intermediate area for viewing the computer and your immediate work area like the top of your desk.
 Dr. Haller can help you determine if these special lenses are appropriate for you.

 Cross-eyed, medically known as strabismus, refers to a condition in which eyes are misaligned.
 It commonly occurs when the muscles that control eye movement are not properly working together.
 The result is one or both eyes turning inward, outward, upward or downward, or one or both eyes moving irregularly.

 Strabismus is usually diagnosed during childhood and affects about 4 percent of children, afflicting boys and girls equally.
 Though it cannot be prevented, its complications can be avoided with early intervention.
 Even if you notice symptoms intermittently – when your child is ill, stressed or fatigued – alert your eye care provider.

-Dr. Haller and Dr. Hamman have the experience and equipment necessary to diagnose and treat the eye conditions detailed above at our office in Chillicothe.
-For more information please schedule an appointment with Dr. Haller or Dr. Hamman, and we will be in touch with you shortly.
+Dr. Haller has the experience and equipment necessary to diagnose and treat the eye conditions detailed above at our office in Chillicothe.
+For more information please schedule an appointment with Dr. Haller and we will be in touch with you shortly.